SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features_in_the_Alarm_Console.md

 > - Using automatic incident tracking with history sets is supported; however, keep in mind that this may trigger the creation and immediate clearing of a large number of alarm groups.
 > - When an element is stopped or paused, the alarms associated with that element will not be taken into account when grouping alarms.
 Also, alarms associated with elements that are stopped or paused will be removed from any existing alarm group.

-### Configuration in System Center
+### Automatic incident tracking configuration in System Center

 In DataMiner Cube, you can enable this feature in System Center, via *System settings* > *analytics config* > *automatic incident tracking*.
+From DataMiner 10.2.0/10.2.1 onwards, in new installations and in systems upgrading from DataMiner versions that did not support automatic incident tracking yet, it is enabled by default.

-The following settings are available there:
+The following settings are available in System Center:

 - *Enabled*: Allows you to activate or deactivate this feature.
 Note that when you upgrade to DataMiner 10.0.11, the feature is automatically disabled, unless it has previously been activated as a soft-launch feature.